AlfonsoGhislieri/CV/README.md

   #### Critical thinking

 My Bachelor's degree in History and Master's degree in International Relations taught me to think critically.
-This skill has been transfered and improved during my programming studies.
-I have learnt not simply be satisfied by the easiest or first solution to solving a problem, I always question if there is a better solution or whether mine can be improved upon.
+This skill has been transferred and improved during my programming studies.
+I have learnt not simply to be satisfied by the easiest or first solution to solving a problem, I always question if there is a better solution or whether mine can be improved upon.

  #### Teamwork